sara-sabr/ITStrategy/_pages/en/capabilities.md

   a.
 It usually doesn't happen (Ideal)
   b.
 Too much work
   c.
 Not enough people in the team
   d.
 Not the right skill sets in the team

-Ideal: Very Frequently (1)

 - When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks
    a.
 Very Frequently (Ideal)